ccq18/idev/elk/extensions/curator/README.md

 ## Usage

-If you want to include the Curator extension, run Docker Compose from the root of the repository with an additional command line argument referencing the `curator-compose.yml` file:
+If you want to include the Curator extension, run docker-compose from the root of the repository with an additional command line argument referencing the `curator-compose.yml` file:

 ```bash